 Victoria Legal Aid Handbook for Lawyers

-• an NDIS participant seeking review of decisions of the National Disability Insurance Agency (NDIA), or
+• an NDIS participant seeking review of decisions of the National Disability Insurance Agency (NDIA)

 • seeking review of NDIA decisions refusing their participation in the NDIS.